-Use this menu item to enable/disable the Boot-time Diagnostic Screen or POST screen (see "The Power-On Self Test (POST)" on page 5 - 2).
+Use this menu item to enable/disable the Boot-time Diagnostic Screen or Power-On Self Test (see "The Power-On Self Test (POST)" on page 5 - 2).

-Legacy OS Boot (Advanced Menu)
+Legacy OS Boot: (Advanced Menu)

-If "Enabled" the system will attempt to load the Legacy OS (e.g. Vista/Windows XP) first.
-If set to "Disabled" the system will attempt to EFI (Extensible Firmware Interface) boot before the Legacy OS.
+Enable this item to support only system boot from the Legacy OS (e.g Windows Vista).
+If disabled the system will attempt to boot from the EFI (Extensible Firmware Interface) before the Legacy OS.